MarkWillDebug/Chrome-password-revealer/README.md

 * Now click on extension at the extensions bar.

-* Click on SHOW button & it,s done.
+* Click on SHOW button & it's done.